world-class/REPL/kinks/level4/numerical_mathematics/README.md

 - At 5:07, second letter in hexadecimal should be "B", not "D".
 - At 6:01, the hexadecimal number `11F` should have an expansion starting with `1 × 16^2`, not `1 × 16 (base 2)` as displayed.
 - In the quiz at 6:29, the third answer is 256, not 64.
 The last part is asking in the quiz for multiples in binary while the answer is given for hexadecimal.

-### Practice quiz: 1.402 Translate between decimal and octal or hexadecimal (integer)
-- 73.06 in octal is 111011.00011 in binary

 ### Video: 1.405 Special relationship between binary and hexadecimal, and binary and octal
 - At 7:38, this is wrong. `C` (base 16) = 12 (base 10) = 1100 (base 2), not 1101.